Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Ingredient choices

 To obtain our 1$\ell$-LPT power spectrum predictions, we use the \texttt{`lpt\_rsd\_fftw'} module within the \texttt{velocileptors}\footnote{\href{https://github.com/sfschen/velocileptors}{https://github.com/sfschen/velocileptors}} code by \citet{Chen_velo_2021}.
 While the code is designed to provide accurate power spectra on perturbative scales (up to $k\approx0.25\,h\mathrm{Mpc}^{-1}$ at $z=0$), for the web-halo model we need sensible estimates of the PT term deep into the non-linear regime ($k\approx2\,h\mathrm{Mpc}^{-1}$).
 Obtaining such predictions with \texttt{velocileptors} is challenging, as in that regime they show non-negligible variations depending on some hyperparameters.
 The most significant variations arise from the choice of loop integral cutoff scale $k_\mathrm{cutoff}$ and IR resummation scale $k_\mathrm{IR}$.
 For this work, we chose

 with the non-linear scale $r_\mathrm{nl}$ defined as

-where, as in \citet{Alonso:2014zfa}, the factor $\sqrt{5}$ matches the Gaussian filter used within \texttt{velocileptors} to the tophat filter used in the halo model approach.\footnote{We checked that the results are unaltered if modifying the \texttt{velocileptors} source code, replacing the Gaussian filter by a tophat.
+where, as in \citet{Alonso:2014zfa}, the factor $\sqrt{5}$ \sB{comes from} match\sB{ing the leading order Taylor expansions of} the Gaussian filter used within \texttt{velocileptors} to the \sB{one of the} tophat filter used in the halo model approach.\footnote{We checked that the results are unaltered if modifying the \texttt{velocileptors} source code, replacing the Gaussian filter by a tophat.
 The scaling with $\sqrt{5}$ is hence preferred, to avoid the need for the user to modify the source.
 Also, we note that employing a sharp real-space cut (tophat) and hence an oscillating $k$-cut rather than a smooth $k$-cut (Gaussian) could negatively interfere with the strictly Gaussian $k$-cut within \texttt{velocileptor}'s IR resummation machinery.} We find that this choice of cutoff scale optimally reduces the variance of 1$\ell$-LPT predictions with respect to N-body simulation results.
 For a detailed justification, we refer to appendix \ref{app:1l-LPT}, including an additional convergence test not mentioned here.
 At the same time, equation \eqref{eq:ing-pt-kcutoffkIR} ensures that all scales entering the one-loop calculation are resummed, matching the spirit of LPT.